Casa Pia child sexual abuse scandal: Second revelations

 Secretary of State for Labor and Training from 1999 to 2001, Paulo Pedroso, who was responsible for the Casa Pia homes, which care for some 4,600 children at 10 centers around Portugal, was suspected of 15 cases of sexual violence against minors, which allegedly took place between 1999 and 2000.
 His case was also subsequently dropped.
 In September 2008, a Portuguese court ordered the state to pay 100,000 euros ($140,000) to the ex-minister Paulo Pedroso, on the grounds that he was wrongly detained on paedophilia charges.

 The Socialist Party leader at the time, Eduardo Ferro Rodrigues, who was a close personal friend of Paulo Pedroso, offered to undergo police questioning after "he had learned of plans to implicate him in the [Casa Pia] scandal".
 The weekly paper Expresso published a report on 25 May 2003, from four children who said they saw Ferro Rodrigues at locations where sexual abuse was taking place.
 The paper said there was no evidence he was personally involved and the Attorney General José Souto de Moura insisted he was not a suspect.
 Ferro Rodrigues took legal action against those who said they saw him at locations where sexual abuse was taking place.
 Rodrigues has said, "I want it to be clear: our fight will be serene but determined and it is and will only be directed at those who are responsible for this defamation, whatever their objective is."

 The Prime Minister at the time, José Manuel Durão Barroso, whose Social Democratic Party ousted the Socialists in March 2002, promised to bring life and honor back into the Casa Pia children's homes and allow new director Catalina Pestana to reform the institution.
 As a result, several senior staff of Casa Pia were fired after the 2002 revelations.
 However, Pestana told parliament and the media, as late as 2007, that there may still be paedophiles in the Casa Pia system.
 She also criticised the legal changes made after the start of the trial, which she claims were made in order to help those who were present to court.
 These controversial legal changes were partially reverted just before the sentence in September 2010.

-The Casa Pia abuse scandal has had the effect of raising public awareness of sexual abuse of children.
-The number of incidents reported to Portuguese police has soared after the scandal has been revealed.
+The Casa Pia abuse scandal had the effect of raising public awareness of sexual abuse of children.
+The number of incidents reported to Portuguese police soared after the scandal has been revealed in 2002.